AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/manage-goal-comments.md

 >
 >You must have access to Edit Goals in your access level to view the Check-in section.

 You can add comments to goals in the Check-in section of Workfront Goals, as part of updating your list of goals.
-For information about updating goals, see [Check in on goals in Adobe Workfront Goals](../../workfront-goals/goal-review-and-workfront-goals-sections/check-in-goals.md).
+For information about updating goals, see [Update goals by using Check-in in Adobe Workfront Goals](../../workfront-goals/goal-review-and-workfront-goals-sections/check-in-goals.md).

 You can also like goal comments that other users have added to mark your approval of them in the Check-in section.